How to Share a Google Sheet – The Secrets and Wisdom For Every User

 - If you join two or more sheets with different data structures (columns have different names and their number is also not equal), then your imported information will be merged horizontally.

 According to Google’s help materials, it’s possible to switch on the “Visitor sharing” option for your organization.
 By doing so, visitors can view, comment or edit your document for 7 days (once verifying their email).
 To switch on this sharing option, please communicate with your Google account administrator.

 If you don’t want to share documents with visitors, then I would recommend following these instructions when sharing files with non-Google account users:

 - Click the “Share” button in the top-right corner of your document.

 - Click on the “Get link” section and pick “Anyone with the link”.

-- Select the permissions: Viewer, Commenter or Editor.
+- Select the Google Sheets sharing permissions:: Viewer, Commenter, or Editor.

 - Copy the link and share it with the non-Google account user.

-I hope that you’ve managed to find the best way to share your sheet or spreadsheet.
+I hope that you’ve managed to find the best way to share a Google sheet or spreadsheet.
 However, when doing so, be attentive, since you may either open a document publicly or to a Google group without any intention of doing so.
-Make sure you can also trust a person you share your file with.
+Make sure you can also trust the person you share your file with.
 A good practice is to create a backup version of your master spreadsheet in order to protect your data from damage or loss.Back to Blog